Stadium tragedy exposes Indonesia's troubled soccer history - WHIZ News

 “The Indonesia Football Association may have been negligent for not informing the police that security procedures at a football match are not the same as those at a demonstration.”

-FIFA, soccer’s world governing body, prohibits the use of tear gas by on-field security or police at stadiums.
+FIFA, soccer’s world governing body, advises against the use of tear gas at stadiums by on-field security or police who control and have responsibility for safety operations.

-Usman Hamid, executive director of Amnesty International Indonesia, said police who violated regulations should be tried in open court.

-“This loss of life cannot go unanswered.
-The police themselves have stated that the deaths occurred after police use of tear gas on the crowd resulted in a stampede at the stadium exits,” Hamid said in a statement.
-“Tear gas should also never be fired in confined spaces.”

 In 2007, Nurdin Halid was imprisoned on corruption charges but was able to continue as the organization’s president until 2011.
 After Halid was banned from running for another term, a rival league, federation and national team emerged.